SICP

 will exit at the first matching clause to avoid attempting to raise invalid values.
 If (project x)

-returns false, we make a check on the first statement.
-That way we don’t bother trying to raise something if it can’t be projected.
+returns false, we can simply return the value as-is.
+That way we don’t bother trying to raise something that can’t be projected.

 In similar fashion to raise